epeld/pl-chess/Notes.md

 ## Slightly Harder TODOs

+- (Paritally) Parse the uci spec textfile, extracting the descriptions for standard options and engine infos
 - Allow editing and SAVING pgnfiles
 - Implement a 'variation stack' and a 'free analysis'-mode (i.e move pieces freely)